AmyAndersson/Project-2/README.md

 ## Methodology:

-1. Create HTML and CSS files with layouts and stylings that will hold our visualisations.
+1. Created HTML and CSS files with layouts and stylings that will hold our visualisations.
+This included several pages, dashboard creation and the inclusion of the picture carousel.

+2. Searched and collected data from many different governmental and evironmental sources.

+3. Cleaned the data using Panda's, dropping any columns which had data that is not useful for visualising.

-2. Create our SQL database for csv.
+4. Created our SQL database and imported data into our postgres database.

-3. Using Flask to access database and deliver data to HTML.
+5. Used our Flask app to connect to our database and deliver data to HTML in json format.

-4. Using Javascript to interact with our data ( via flask) and create visualisations.
+6. Javascript files interact with our data ( via flask) and create visualisations.

+7. FInally, JS is linked into our html and CSS to format the visualisation and present

+ After have loaded into our database we have used a flask api to connect to the database and read the SQL back into a pandas dataframe then return that data as a json format.
+We used the JSON to populate our javascript and create visualisations, this is then linked into our html and CSS to format the visualisation and present.

 ## Tasks: